terotests/channelClient/README.md

             if(resp) {

-                // the build tree is here now...
+                // The build tree is here now...
+                // Should you transform the objects to other namespaces...?

                 var mainData = resp.pop();

+                // The data is here... but transforming? mainData = me._transformObjToNs( mainData, myNamespace );

                 var chData = _channelData( me._id, mainData, [] );
                 var list = resp.pop();